ppy/osu-wiki/wiki/Skinning_Tutorial/Interface/en.md

 - osu!catch: above the catcher (moves along with catcher)
 - osu!mania: at the top of the columns (can be moved up or down manually with [skin.ini](/wiki/Skinning/Skin.ini))

-**By default, the score number image set are used as the combo number images set.**
+**By default, the combo numbers will use the score number image set**

 This default can be changed in the [skin.ini](/wiki/Skinning/Skin.ini) file.
 To do this, change the `ComboPrefix` command (under the `[Fonts]` section) to the combo image name.